Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 {Requires Authoritarian}  Refine the 'spices' for new poisons.  - Spawns a 30 month special project requiring a science ship on the starbase.
 No time limit; does not expire at end of event.

 On completion of the 'unexpected biochemistry' special project from the toxicity event:
 "The dose makes the poison.
 Any compound that our biologists did not expect would damage consumers must have unusual applications in cellular biology, and these are no exception.
-In addition to issuing new safe consumption guidelines for our more exotic spices, new research crops have become of interest to biochemistry."
+In addition to achieving the issuance of new safe consumption guidelines for our more exotic spices, new research crops have become of interest to biochemistry."
 Wonderful! - Gain Vitality Boosters research option with +10% if not already unlocked, otherwise gain next level of Cell Revitalization with +5%.

 On completion of the 'new poisons' special project from the toxicity event: